SonelSA/rtl8723bu_realtek/README.md

 The compilation patches for newer kernels are stolen from [lwfinger][lwfinger].

-Later an attempt was done to update to version from here [thisiswangle][thisiswangle], but it currently does not yet compile.
+Later an attempt was done to update to version from here [thisiswangle][thisiswangle].
+It does compile with kernels up to 5.2, but was not tested.

 ### Tests